The Xometry app works best with JavaScript enabled!

 6. Before Storing the Mold, Make Sure It's Totally Dry

 If the mold is to be stored for an extended period, it must be fully dried and protected beforehand.
 Moisture can cause corrosion even if the mold is sealed.
-Drying can be done with compressed air.
-An additional rust inhibitor is then needed—spray the entire mold to protect it from atmospheric moisture.
+Compressed air can assist with drying, but thorough methods such as heating or desiccant drying are often needed to remove moisture trapped in cooling channels and internal surfaces.
+Afterward, apply a rust inhibitor to protect the mold from atmospheric moisture.

 7. Make a Note of the Date and Scope of Your Mold Cleanup Efforts

-All maintenance activities should follow a maintenance plan and each step should be properly logged.
+All maintenance activities should follow a maintenance plan, and each step should be properly logged.
 An injection mold maintenance checklist is the perfect place for this logging.
-Any faults or anomalies must also be listed as these can be used to narrow in on the root causes of any future failures.
+Any faults or anomalies must also be listed, as these can help identify the root causes of future failures.

 What Are the Advanced Mold Maintenance Tips?